How to Sit for Meditation Without Discomfort

 This article is part of the ongoing Meditation for All challenge.
 Subscribers to the free newsletter receive weekly guidance and a daily practice.

 When starting out, sit however is most comfortable for you without dozing off.
-That may be a chair, the floor, or even in bed with your head propped up by a few pillows.
+That may be a chair, the floor, or even in bed with your head propped up by a few pillows or leaning back against the headboard.

 Keep your teeth slightly separated, and your jaw unclenched.
 You may rest your tongue where the front, upper teeth meet the roof of the mouth.